MachinisteWeb/node-atlas/README.en.md

 });
 ```

-Run your project and go on `http://localhost/` across multiple tab and/or multiple browser.
-You will see when you click on « Update », the page (current date) will be updated on all tabs open.
+Run your project and go on `http://localhost/` across multiple tab and/or multiple browsers.
+You will see when you click on "Update", the page (current date) will be updated on all tabs open.

 Thanks to `NA.specific`, `NA.common` and `NA.view`, it's possible to generate a new view and variation compilation.

-If `data.lang` in this example is type of `undefined`, files will be search in rood directory.
-If `locals` is type of `undefined` an empty object will be created.
+If `data.lang` in this example is the type of `undefined`, files will be searched in the root directory.
+If `locals` is the type of `undefined` an empty object will be created.

-Note : to allows `view` to use Pug template engine and not EJS, you must defined `locals.pug` to `true` before use `NA.common` and `NA.specific`.
+Note: to allows `view` to use Pug template engine and not EJS, you must define `locals.pug` to `true` before use `NA.common` and `NA.specific`.

-### Use MySQL Database (SQL) ###
+### SQL Database ###

 We will see now how to use data from database.
-We will use the `mysql` npm module.
+We will use MySQL for this example.
+The `mysql` npm module will be useful.
 And first, [install a MySQL server](https://dev.mysql.com/downloads/installer/).

-So, from your `webconfig.json` directory, use
+So, from your `webconfig.json` directory, use:

 ```bash
 npm install mysql